 Through our School of Record, Portland State University, we are able to offer students 3 credits that could count toward their qualification, depending on approval from their home institution.
 Credits are only offered on our study abroad courses which follow our accredited service learning curriculum.
 They are offered on an open enrolment basis to students worldwide.

 Spanish is the second-most widely spoken language in the world and as such opens up tons of work possibilities.
 To participant in any of our community programs in Latin America participants who aren’t yet fluent in Spanish are required to complete between 10 to 20 hours of Spanish language classes, depending on the requirements of the program, in order to prepare them to be effective in their project work.
-The advantages of learning Spanish while volunteering or interning abroad is that theoretical concepts discussed in the classroom are applied in an immersive work environment.
+The advantages of learning Spanish while taking part in a program abroad is that theoretical concepts discussed in the classroom are applied in an immersive work environment.

 For those who have a passion about conservation and love working with people, a career as a field guide is the perfect choice.
 GVI’s sister organization, Bushwise, runs one of the most reputable FGASA (Field Guides Association of Southern Africa) courses.
 The course is open to international students as well as South African locals.
 It includes in-depth biology and conservation theory as well as training in how to create a wonderful experience for guests that teaches them about the importance of wildlife and environmental preservation.